mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 This deduplication implementation is debatable, due to "continue stream" semantics of KTable/KStream.
 Reduce operation creates KTable, and this KTable is transformed again into KStream of continuous updates of the same key.
-It could lead to duplicates again if the update frequency is higher than inverse of deduplication window period.
+It could lead to duplicates again if the update frequency is higher than the inverse of the deduplication window period.
-For 10 seconds deduplication window the updates should not be emitted more often than every 10 seconds but lower updates frequency leads to higher latency.
+For the 10 seconds deduplication window the updates should not be emitted more often than every 10 seconds but lower updates frequency leads to higher latency.
 The updates frequency is controlled globally using "cache.max.bytes.buffering" and "commit.interval.ms" Kafka Streams properties.